 What Kind of God is Skaði?

-In the Prose Edda, we learn that Skaði is the goddess of winter, skiing, hunting, and mountains, and she is described as “the wise god-bride”, and “the shining bride of the gods” in the Poetic Edda.
+In the Prose Edda, we learn that Skaði is connected to winter, skiing, hunting, and mountains, and she is described as “the wise god-bride”, and “the shining bride of the gods” in the Poetic Edda.

 In both versions, we learn of her vengeful and wilful ways; raging against the Aesirs when her father is killed and refusing to budge to Njördr‘s demands to stay in his oceanside hall (instead of her mountain hall) when they marry.